liujingbreak/ts-l12n/README.md

 Written in javascript based on Node.js, it is better to be packed as a Grunt task along with other Grunt tasks like urglify and less, run at compilation time or as a git hook.
+This Poc only demostrates how server side can do text replacement job.

 ## Basic Idea